 The school offers three certification levels, with the third one alone requiring 800 hours of training.
 Graduates are issued a certificate from the Thailand Ministry of Public Health.

 There are numerous programs around the world with solid training as well, but many die-hard therapists make the pilgrimage to Thailand to acquire at least some authentic knowledge base.

 Good to know:

-At first a little intense (especially if you’re used to Swedish massage and don’t normally do much stretching) and then relaxing and invigorating.
-Thai massage reminds you that massage isn’t just pressure applied to you by someone else, but a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.
+Thai massage reminds you that massage isn’t just pressure applied to you by someone else, but it is rather a balancing of the body by limbering joints and loosening muscles through movement and strategic pressure.

-A photo gallery labeled “What does a Thai massage look like?” on the International Thai Therapists Association website is good preparation for my experience at Great Jones Spa in New York City.
+A photo gallery labeled “What does a Thai massage look like?” on the International Thai Therapists Association website is good preparation.

 Most recent from Living Well